Dan Almagor: Personal life

-Dan Almagor was married to Dr. Ella Almagor (née Applerot), a researcher of Arabic literature and translator of books and plays, from 1960 until her death in January 2022.
-The couple had two daughters, Orna (born in 1961) and Elinor (born in 1964), and four grandchildren.
-He wrote his hit song "Venezuela" in Ella's honor.
+Dan Almagor was married to Dr. Ella Almagor (née Applerot), a scholar of classical Arabic literature and translator of books and plays, from 1960 until her death in January 2022.[33]
+The couple has two daughters, Orna (born 1961) and Elinoar (born 1964), and four grandchildren.
+He wrote the hit "Venezuela" in honor of Ella (in the performance of the chorus, the suffix "Ella" is emphasized).